TCattd/Hackintosh-ASUS-TUF-H370-PRO/README.md

 ## Extras
 The folder Extras contains a copy of the motherboard settings exported from the same UEFI/BIOS configuration utility.
-You can use that file (CMO) to import the setting from an USB drive while in the UEFI/BIOS configuration, inside Tools (in Advanced Mode).
+You can use that file (CMO) to import the settings from an USB drive while in the UEFI/BIOS configuration, inside Tools (in Advanced Mode).

 UEFI/BIOS version: 1502

+It also contains a copy of the SSDT-UIAC-ALL.dsl used to compile the ACPI patch for Clover to enable all USB ports in without the need of patching everytime Apple releases an update.
+Many thanks to [RehabMan](https://www.tonymacx86.com/threads/guide-creating-a-custom-ssdt-for-usbinjectall-kext.211311/) and [UtterDisbelief](https://www.tonymacx86.com/threads/a-beginners-guide-to-creating-a-custom-usb-ssdt.272505/) for the guides they put together.

+Open Extras/SSDT-UIAC-ALL.dsl and see the comments to know what ports are enabled.

 --------------------------------------------------------------------------------------------